Heal Faster with Laser Surgery for Fistula

 7. Bioprosthetic plug – The surgery involves the insertion of a cone-shaped plug made from animal tissue used to block the fistula’s internal opening.

 8. Fistula Laser Treatment – The treatment uses a small laser beam to destroy the fistula walls and granulation tissue, followed by shrinkage and subsequent closure of the track.
-It is a minimally invasive surgery without any significant safety concerns.fistula doctor in kolkata
+It is a minimally invasive surgery without any significant safety concerns.

-Popular Question regarding Anal Fistula Treatment Answered by Fistula Specialist Doctor
+Popular Questions Regarding Anal Fistula Treatment Answered By Fistula Specialist Doctor

 Dr Purnendu Bhowmik top Fistula Specialist answers the popular questions regarding anal fistula –